List of Ghost in the Shell characters: Maven

 Maven is an original character appearing only in Ghost in the Shell: Stand Alone Complex - First Assault Online.
 She is Section 9's resident expert on guerilla warfare and topography, stemming from her time in the jungles of South America.
 She first came to Chief Aramaki's attention during an operation in which she single-handedly held off an insurgent attack after her entire squad was killed.
 Since then, she has been working for Section 9, where she has proven both resourceful and deadly.

 R&D combat specialist who proved herself to be a lethal operative during the conflicts in South America.
 She has a fiery temper and the skills to match.
 Maven worked with the Kodansu Corporation during WWIV where she served in R&D and field testing of technologies.
 She spearheaded the development of the therm-optic barrier to aid in the evacuation of refugees during the Bolivia Crisis.
 With the passing of Bill 196J, the Kodansu Corporation was effectively shut down and all its research and equipment was appropriated by the Japanese government.
 Following this, Maven found work with police forces in Fukuoka.
 She was later acquired by Section 9 to aid in the deployment of her past research projects.
 Though it is not known just how much of her body is cybernetic, it is suspected that she has experimental prosthetics from her time working for Kodansu.

 AI Personnel

 Think tanks

 In the various editions of Ghost in the Shell, Section 9 utilizes different kinds of "multi-legged tanks" (多脚戦車, takyakusensha), or "think tanks" (思考戦車, Shinku).
 All seem to act like children.
-In the original manga, the think tanks used by Section 9 are the Fuchikoma (フチコマ).
-Unable to get the rights to use the original spider-tank design from the manga, Masamune Shirow created a new design for television, which he named the "Tachikoma".
-There are distinct differences between the two, most significantly in the 'eyes' and the vertically oriented abdomen.
-Still, the tanks are easily recognizable as descendants of the original Fuchikoma.